radia78/Transformer2/README.md

 **RMS Norm Equation**
 $$\bar{a_i}=\frac{a_i}{RMS(a)}g_i, \text{where } RMS(a) = \sqrt{\frac{1}{n}\sum_{i=1}^{n}a_i^{2}}.$$

 The third update is replacing the ReLU activation function with SwiGLU [[3]](#3).
-It's been shown that SwiGLU improves the performance of NLP tasks.
-The paper also specifies that to make computation less expensive, they change the hidden size of the MLP component by multiplying it with 2/3.
+It's been shown that SwiGLU improves the performance on NLP tasks.
+The paper also specifies that to make computation less expensive, they change the hidden size of the MLP component by multiplying it by 2/3.

 **SwiGLU**
 $$SwiGLU(x, W, V, b, c, \beta) = Swish_{\beta}(xW + b) \otimes (xV + c)$$

 ### Training Setup
-I follow the original paper's training setup by using an Adam optimizer with $\beta_1 = 0.9, \beta_2 = 0.98$, $\epsilon = 10^{-9}$, and .
+I follow the original paper's training setup by using an Adam optimizer with $\beta_1 = 0.9, \beta_2 = 0.98$, $\epsilon = 10^{-9}$, and $\epsilon_{ls} = 0.1$.
 I also followed the original paper's learning rate schedule: <br>

 $$Learning Rate = d_{model}^{-0.5} \cdot min(StepNum^{-0.5}, StepNum \cdot WarmupSteps^{-1.5})$$ <br>

-The original paper and most LLM papers train on huge batch sizes, but due to resource limitations I use a batch size of 16.
-To address this problem, I used gradient accumulation so that the model only update its gradient every 32 step to simulate a batch size of 512. <br>
+Most LLM papers train on huge batch sizes, but due to resource limitations I can only use a batch size of 16.
+To address this problem, I used gradient accumulation so that the model only update its gradient every 32 steps to simulate a batch size of 512. <br>

 According to this [Medium Article](https://medium.com/@martin.p.dittgen/reproducing-the-attention-is-all-you-need-paper-from-scratch-d2fb40bb25d4), the original paper trains the model on 16 epochs with a batch size of 724.
 Since there's roughly 4.7m rows in the training dataset, that means it ran through approximately 6.2k steps per epoch and totaling to 100k steps.
-From these facts, I interpolate that my training would run for approximately 150k steps in total and that my warming up steps is 6k.
+From these facts, I interpolated that my training would run for approximately 150k steps in total and that my warming up steps is 6k.

 ## Usage
 ### Tokenizer Preparation
 To prepare the tokenizer, I train a BPE tokenizer based on Huggingfaces' WMT14 German-English dataset.
-I made sure that the vocabulary size of the tokenizer is consistent with the one from the paper (roughly 37k tokens between German).
+I made sure that the vocabulary size of the tokenizer is consistent with the one from the paper (roughly 37k tokens).
 I trained the tokenizer model and upload it to my Huggingface account.
 If you want to recreate the project, you can simply access the tokenizer by running the following line Python.

 ```
 PreTrainedTokenizerFast.from_pretrained('radia/wmt14-de2en-tokenizer')